ScottMcGready/the-conference-bible/types_of_conference.md

 ### Proven virtual tools

-The following is a list of tools people have used for various virual conferences.
-This is not a de-facto list or must have, rather a collection of "known good" tools that have survived many thousands of hours broadcast.
+The following is a list of tools people have used successfully for various virual conferences.
+This is not a gold standard list but rather a collection of "known good" tools that have survived many thousands of hours broadcast, or many attendees at one time.

 - Discord
 - Gather